|Awards, Adrienne Cooperfirstname.lastname@example.org|

 IT/Web Committee maintains the official GANYC website www.ganyc.org.
 Members have access to private sections of the website including the Members-only calendar, discussion forum, announcements, and job boards (both English and multi-lingual).
 All members are encouraged to make a profile page including lists of tours and services offered, as well as contact information for prospective clients.
 Authorized users are able to post job announcements and requests for guides and services.
 The IT/Web Committee also works closely with Public Relations, Education, Industry Partners, and others to enhance GANYC's online presence, both on the website and through social media.
 Emma Guest-Consales & Marc Landman, Chairs

-Membership Committee: Amada Anderson is Chair and Adrienne Cooper is Welcome Chair.
+Membership Committee: Amada Anderson is Chair.

 Multilingual Committee: Ibrahima Diallo is Chair.